Author | Ken K (github.com/koglerk) |

 Default Value |

-Specifies the database to install SqlWatch into.
+Specifies the database containing the SqlWatch installation to remove.
 Defaults to master.

 Alias | |